andrzejmartyna/hello-world/README.md

 # hello-world

-little changes just to start using github.
+little text just to start using github.